 What happens when your workflow isn’t as efficient as it should be?

-Workflows are designed to improve processes and productivity, but when that doesn’t happen, it’s up to the process owner to figure out whether or not there’s a bottleneck happening.
+Workflows are designed to improve processes and productivity, but when that doesn’t happen, it’s up to the process owner to figure out whether or not there’s a bottleneck.

-Bottlenecks can occur for any number of reasons, but recognizing these bottlenecks can be challenging, but necessary for success.
+Bottlenecks can occur for any number of reasons, from human error to poor systems management.
+Recognizing these bottlenecks can be challenging, but is vital for the success of the whole process.

 What Is a Workflow Bottleneck?